 You can make an application if you have been told to self-isolate by NHS Test and Trace.
 The scheme will last until 31 March 2021.

-You must make an application within 28 days of the start of your self-isolation.
+You must make an application no later than 42 days after the start of your self-isolation.

 Eligibility for a £500 Test and Trace payment is restricted to people who:

 - have been told to stay at home and self-isolate by NHS Test and Trace, either because they have tested positive for coronavirus or have recently been in close contact with someone who has tested positive and have an eight character Account ID;